PeterC66/m4ops/NotesStandardsPractices.md

 │   ├── modules
 │   │   └── ...
 │   └── mutation-types.js  Vuex constants
-├── subsystems - for routines by application area (will change) - each has index.js  ??? duck, components, supporting utilities
-│   ├── demo - to do
+├── modules - for routines by application area (will change) - each has index.js  ??? duck, components, supporting utilities │   ├── demo - to do
 │   ├── geography - continents, places (OPS)
 │   ├── mapping